Huang Shizhao

 Huang Shi Zhao (黃世釗 (黄世钊); born 30 November 1973 in Guangzhou, China), is a Chinese motorcycle racer.
 He is the 2010 China Superbike Championship 600cc overall champion for Yes!
 Tianjian Yamaha Racing.

+Career

 In 2003, Huang raced for Arlen Ness in the 250cc World Championship race in Sepang, Malaysia.
 He finished 19th.

 Huang raced in the 250cc World Championship in Shanghai, China in 2006 and finished 20th in the race for Yamaha Tianjina Racing.

 Huang also raced in the 2007 250cc World Championship, but retired in Japan and failed to start in China due to an injury in practice.

 In 2010, Huang raced for Yes!
 Yamaha Tianjian Racing in the 600cc class of the China Superbike Championship.
 He won 7 races out of 8 and became the class champion.